tthorntone/AdNauseam-Wiki/FAQ.md

 #### Daniel C Howe

-Daniel is an artist, researcher and critical technologist based in New York and Hong Kong.
+Daniel is an artist, researcher and coder based in Hong Kong and New York.
 He leads all development on the project.
 You can contact him on Twitter at [@danielchowe](http://twitter.com/danielchowe) or by email at daniel [@] rednoise.org

 #### Helen Nissenbaum

-Helen is a leading scholar of digital privacy at New York University.
+Helen is a leading scholar of digital privacy at Cornell Tech.
+University.
 She is an advisor on the project and even wrote [a book inspired by it](https://mitpress.mit.edu/books/obfuscation).
-You can contact her at helen.nissenbaum [@] nyu.edu
+You can contact her at hn288 [@] cornell.edu

 #### Mushon Zer-Aviv